 What led you to choose to study in London, and at London Met specifically?

 Are you a member of any clubs or societies?
-Can you give us details if so?

 I’m a member of the Computer Society which provides frequent emails about upcoming talks regarding to IT.
 I’ve attended several interesting ones which was mostly related to security, but they also organise talks relating to other aspects of computing.
 I like to attend talks where the guest speakers come from big companies such as Lloyds, Met Police or Google, where you can speak to the guests and network.

 Did anything surprise you about London Met?